kubecost/docs/continuous-request-sizing.md

 ```

 Kubescaler will take care of the rest.
 It will apply the best-available
 recommended requests to the annotated controller every 11 hours.
+If the
+recommended requests exceed the current limits, the update is currently
+configured to set the request to the current limit.

 To check current requests for your Deployments, use the following command:
 ``` sh